Sudo-Victor-Victory/github-portfolio/content/blogs/esp-dsp.md

 - The transition bandwidth + cutoff was meant to be approx 40 Hz.
 So I had a bit of trial and error.
 - Window type is hamming to reduce rippling effects, decent performance cost, and a moderate sharpness to further reduce noise.

-From there it was a matter of trial and error - visually inspecting the results of the filter while staying still and moving.
+From there it was a matter of trial and error - visually inspecting the results of the filter while staying still and while moving.
 The selected one will not be here, but in #Results.</br>
-They will all follow the pattern of staying still | moving.
+The images will follow the pattern of: </br>
+staying still | moving.
 ### 23 Hz Cutoff , 16 Hz Transition
 <div class="gallery">
 {{< zooming src="/github-portfolio/images/esp_dsp_blog/23_16_non.png" alt="A screenshot of my ECG - with all parts of the waveform being jittery" caption="Staying still">}}